- How is breast cancer treated?

 - Fatigue (from low red blood cell counts and other reasons)

 If you are pregnant when you get breast cancer, you still can be treated.
-Certain chemo drugs can be given safely during the last 2 trimesters of pregnancy.
+Certain chemo drugs can be taken safely during the last 2 trimesters of pregnancy.
 (See “Treatment of breast cancer during pregnancy.”)

 For more information about chemotherapy, see the Chemotherapy section of our website.